 Students may make their own arrangements for lessons or learn at the college from a MEP tutor.
-We’re very fortunate to have a stellar line-up of professional musicians providing tuition through the MEP and highly recommend that students take advantage of their experience and skills.
-Names and contact details are below; you can either contact the tutor directly or, if you’ve got any questions, contact the MEP program director Murray Jackson.
+We have a stellar line-up of professional musicians providing tuition through the MEP and highly recommend that students take advantage of their experience and skills.
+Names and contact details are below; you can contact the tutor directly or, if you have questions, contact the MEP program director Murray Jackson.

 Learning an instrument is easier (and will end up being much better value for money) if parents/carers offer support at home.
 Help your child make practising their instrument part of the daily routine.
 Talk to your child’s tutor to find out how you can help them learn.